The Architecture of Agency Volume 2 What Beliefs Are

 Three features of this definition do real work.

 First, belief is quantified by Credence, not by objective frequency.
-In the Quantum Branching Universe (QBU) — the Everettian picture introduced in Measure and Credence — Measure is objective branch weight, a fact about the world; Credence is how strongly an agent endorses a proposition, a fact about the agent’s epistemic state.
+In the optional Quantum Branching Universe (QBU) model introduced in Measure and Credence, Measure is the normalized Born weight of a specified event sector, while Credence represents an agent’s uncertainty.
 Belief lives entirely on the Credence side.
 It embodies high credence but never absolute certainty, which is as it should be for cognitively limited creatures whose beliefs evolved to guide action under uncertainty, not to mirror the world perfectly.

 Third, belief is conditional.
 Since all truth is conditional, every meaningful belief has the implicit form: given conditions X, proposition Y warrants sufficiently high credence.
 The victim’s belief that the weapon is real is conditioned on background assumptions about muggers, jackets, and the local price of bluffing.
 There are no unconditional beliefs for the same reason there are no unconditional truths.